 Goa has been dazzling travelers for decades with its cultural richness and abundant natural wonders.
 However, many visitors often skip over its city center in pursuit of North Goa’s nightlife and/or South Goa’s beaches.
 But did you know that Goa also offers a world of things to do in Panjim, its bustling city center?

 Panjim, also known as Panaji, is the capital city of Goa and the most important social, political and cultural center of the state.
 And it’s not easy to feel bored with all the things to do in Panjim.
 Just taking a stroll through Panjim’s many colorful streets reminiscent of 400 years of Portuguese influence is a fascinating enough reason to drop by.
+There are truly a wealth of offbeat places in Goa that you will love.

 Things to Do in Panjim